 A NEW, CONTINUOUS COUGH

+IF YOU HAVE ANY SYMPTOMS, STAY AT HOME AND TAKE A PCR TEST

 Covid-19 Resilience Commitment

-This document applies to Newman University for August 2021 and has been updated in the light of the government announcement of 12th July 2021 which relaxed many national restrictions.
-The government briefing confirmed that as national restrictions decrease, infection rates are expected to rise.
+This document applies to Newman University from 13th December 2021 and has been updated in the light of the government announcement on 9th December of the introduction of 'Plan B' and in accordance with the updated government 'Higher Education: Operational Guidance'.
+The government briefing confirmed that infection rates are already rising rapidly.
 The pandemic is not over and everyone must proceed in a cautious way.
 Newman University remains committed to resilience in the face of the COVID-19 pandemic.
 In line with many other organisations and businesses, Newman University has certain requirements in place on campus, in order to keep everyone safe and to enable more vulnerable members of the Newman community to participate in their study or work in a safe way.
-This document itemises the expectations placed on all of us, as we work together for the common good and the health and wellbeing of the whole Newman community, as well as our families and friends.
+This document itemises the expectations placed on all of us, as we work together for the common good and the health and wellbeing of the whole Newman community, as

+We will:

+• Prioritise safety and wellbeing well as our families and friends.